utkuertunc/demo/README.md

 Builder: Lombok automatically prepares builder with just @Builder annotation.
 I used it for exception response and tests.

-Singleton: SwaggerConfig, Entity, Controller, Repository etc. All springs beans scope is default singleton.
+Singleton: SwaggerConfig, Entity, Controller, Repository etc. All spring beans scope is default singleton.

 IoC: Spring IoC Container has IoC Pattern.
 IoC Container is managing beans and their dependencies.